CSE210-Team-09/cse210-tinyfoot-team09/docs/documentation.md

 ### HTML Structure

-Your HTML should follow this structure for footnotes:
+Your HTML should follow the below structure for footnotes:

 ## HTML Structure for Footnotes

 ### 1. Footnote References in the Main Text